SudoPub/Pub/docs/README.md

 # Pub

-The ultimate distributed community &amp; forum that is actually useful.
+An orchestration system that is suitable for any size, infrastructure, and preferences

 Work in Progress.